Behan-Ravishka/ShareEase/ReadMe.md

 ### Common Issues

-**Can't connect from other devices?**
+-   **Can't connect from other devices?**
-- Ensure all devices are on the same Wi-Fi network
+    -   Ensure all devices are on the **same Wi-Fi network**.
+This is the most common issue.
-- Check if firewall is blocking the connection
+    -   Check if a firewall is blocking the connection to the port (e.g., 5000).
-- Verify the IP address is correct
+    -   Verify the IP address is correct.

-**Upload fails?**
+-   **Upload fails?**
-- Check available disk space
+    -   Check if you have enough disk space on the server machine.
-- Verify file size is under the limit (16GB default)
+    -   Verify the file size is under the configured limit (16GB default).

-- Ensure the upload folder has write permissions
+-   **Browser Extension shows 'Server Offline'?**
+    -   Make sure you have started the Python server by running `python app.py` in your terminal.
+The extension can only connect to a running server.

 **QR code not working?**
 - Make sure your camera app or QR scanner is working